ccarocean/lidar-analysis/README.rst

 optional arguments:
-  -h, --help                            Show help message and exit -s DATE                               Start Date in YYYYMMDD format -e DATE                               End Date in YYYYMMDD
-                                        format
-  -o OVFILE                             File with overflight times.
-  -f, --full                            Save full six minute dataset to file -d DATE                               Single Date in YYYYMMDD format -c FILE VALUE                         Change last day run or last coops month added.
-First
-                                        argument must be 'lastday' or 'lastcoops' and second argument must be day in YYYYMMDD format or month in YYYYMM format.
+  -h, --help                            Show help message and exit -s DATE                               Start Date in YYYYMMDD format -e DATE                               End Date in YYYYMMDD format -o OVFILE                             File with overflight times -f, --full                            Save full six minute dataset to file -d DATE                               Single Date in YYYYMMDD format -l DAY                                Change last day run.
+Argument must be day in YYYYMMDD format -c DAY                                Change last coops month run.
+Argument must be month in YYYYMM format

 Notes:
-    INPUT DATES MUST BE IN NUMERIC YYYYMMDD FORMAT OVERFLIGHT DATES MUST BE ABLE TO BE READ BY PANDAS DATE PARSER Final Data is stored in harv_YYYYMM.csv and cata_YYYYMM.csv.
+   - INPUT DATES MUST BE IN NUMERIC YYYYMMDD FORMAT
+   - OVERFLIGHT DATES MUST BE ABLE TO BE READ BY PANDAS DATE PARSER
+   - Final Data is stored in harv_YYYYMM.csv and cata_YYYYMM.csv.

 How to run
 ----------
 Running Ranges of dates:
-If only start date is specified, the function is run from this start date through yesterday, and yesterdays date is written to "lastday_harv.txt"or "lastday_cata.txt" depending on the location chosen.
+    If only start date is specified, the function is run from this start date through yesterday, and yesterdays date is written to "lastday_harv.txt"or "lastday_cata.txt" depending on the location
+    chosen.
 If only the end date is specified, the initial date is read from one of these files and the function is run through the end date which is written to this file.
 If neither is specified, the function is run from the date in the file until yesterday, and yesterdays date is written to the file.
 If both are specified, the range is run and the file with the last run date ("lastday_harv.txt"/"lastday_cata.txt") is not read or written.

 Running single dates:
     If a single date is specified (-d), the file ("lastday_harv.txt" or "lastday_cata.txt") is not read or written.
 Only the single date is run.

 Running Overflight times:
     If the overflight time file is specified, The function will be run for each date/time in ovfile.
 It will average a 6-minute window around the overflight to give an accurate reading.

 Creating Full dataset:
     If -f is specified, all of the available final data files (data/harv_YYYYMM.csv or data/cata_YYYYMM.csv) are combined into one (data/harv_all.csv or data/cata_all.csv).
     This can be run with any other option.

 Related Files
 -------------

-raw data in $LIDARDATAFILE *OR* /srv/data/harvest/*loc*/uls/
+raw data in $LIDARDATAFILE **OR** /srv/data/harvest/*loc*/uls/

 bias_harv.txt or bias_cata.txt in ./lidar_analysis_files